 Canoe Bookings - the system for booking the reservoir for water activities is changing.
 The day will now be broken into six 2 hour sessions, starting at 9.00 and ending at 21.00.
 The cost per session will be £10.
 Groups will not normally be allowed to book more than two adjacent sessions in one day.
 The overall cost remains the same.
 All Existing bookings for 2025 will be honoured .
 AM - 9.00-13.00, PM 13.00-17.00, EVE 17.00-21.00.

 Developments - work has started on reinstating the archery range.
 As previously it will only be available to qualified personnel brining their own equipment.
 It is planned to have the stop net and archery butts in permanent position.
-The aim (no pun intended) is to have it ready for the start of the main camping season.
 As with the reservoir, bookings will be in 2 hour blocks.
-Unfortunately due to the storm damage this project has been delayed and is likely to be delayed further.
+Unfortunately due to the storm damage this project has been delayed.
+Work was further delayed by efforts to maintain a useable water supply, additionally it has now been decided to remove some mature trees during the forestry works.
+The range is unlikely to be available to book until the start of the 2026 season.

 Dogs are not permitted on site, with the exception of assistance dogs, during Scouting Activities.
 This is to ensure anyone with allergies or who are anxious of dogs can feel safe visiting the Barrwood.
 Please help us adhere to the policy by informing parents & guardians collecting young people.